MCDevKit/cmcc-docs/json-templating-engine/merge-operations.md

 nav_order: 5
 ---

-# Merge operations
+# Merge Operations

-When merging two objects or arrays, there are different behaviors, that can be used to control the result.
+Merging operations involve combining two objects or arrays, and you can control the behavior of the result by using different techniques.

-## Merging objects
+## Merging Objects

-When merging two objects, the result will be a new object, that will have keys of both objects.
-If both objects have the same key with a primitive value, the value of the first object will be used.
+When merging two objects, a new object is created, containing the keys of both original objects.
+If both objects share a key with a primitive value, the value from the first object is used.

-The following module `test` will be used for all object examples:
+Consider the following `test` module for object examples:

 ```json
 {
     "$module": "test",